Best Water For Tea

 Iron and Gold Kettles

-Using iron or gold kettles to boil water can enhance the taste of tea.
-These materials add unique mineral qualities to the water, resulting in smoother and more fragrant tea.
-High-quality iron kettles typically cost around $500, while gold kettles can exceed $30,000.
+Iron and gold kettles can enhance the taste of tea.
+These materials add unique mineral qualities to the water, creating a smoother and more fragrant brew.
+High-quality iron kettles typically cost around $500, while gold kettles can cost more than $30,000.

 Summary

-For a more in-depth guide on recommended tea water types, we put together a comprehensive guide here.
+For a more in-depth guide to recommended tea water types, we created a comprehensive guide here.

 YOU MIGHT ALSO LIKE